twai/deeper/README.md

 ## Free Fall
-This game was made for Ludum Dare 48.
+This game was made for Ludum Dare 48 with the theme *deeper and deeper*.
 [Try it in your browser!](https://twai.github.io/deeper/)